jmogielnicki/pinterestClone/readme.txt

 Pinterest Clone by John Mogielnicki

 _______________________

 To Start the App:

 1. Navigate to root folder (/pinterestClone)
-2. Run "pip install -r requirements.txt"
+2. Run "sudo pip install -r requirements.txt"
 3. Run "npm install"
 4. Run "npm start"
 5. Go to http://127.0.0.1:3000/ on any web browser